Teaching Assistantships

 Teaching Assistants form an integral part of the Department’s human resources, responsible for the Department’s core mission of undergraduate teaching and learning.
 The Department of Electrical and Computer Engineering hires a limited number of Teaching Assistants annually to support its undergraduate programs.
 Applicants will be evaluated based on the following criteria:

-- mastery of the course academic material
+- Mastery of the course academic material

-- ability to help students actively learn
+- Ability to help students actively learn

-- ability to explain subject matter clearly and logically
+- Ability to explain subject matter clearly and logically

-- ability to effectively lead discussion groups that facilitate student learning
+- Ability to effectively lead discussion groups that facilitate student learning

-- ability to constructively evaluate student presentations
+- Ability to constructively evaluate student presentations

-- ability to effectively assists student learning by enabling different sets of skills, including oral and verbal communications, problem solving, critical thinking, numeracy, teamwork, leadership, planning
+- Ability to effectively assists student learning by enabling different sets of skills, including oral and verbal communications, problem solving, critical thinking, numeracy, teamwork, leadership, planning

 Undergraduate student experience and performance is the principal underlying driver for the appointment of Teaching Assistants.
 Please note that financial need is not part of the evaluation criteria.